Xiao Zhang

 Working Papers

-Abstract: Individual stocks with daily closing prices slightly above round numbers (e.g., $6.1) outperform those slightly below (e.g., $5.9) by 24.6 basis points over the next day, representing an annualized return of 61%.
-This pattern is extremely robust across different price levels, stock sizes, liquidity, exchanges, and historical subperiods, and is prevalent across intraday half-hour intervals and 18 foreign equity markets.
-We provide evidence linking these predictable price movements to limit order clustering: prices just above (below) round numbers are supported (resisted) by an excessive volume of limit orders at these round levels, which existing studies have shown are primarily placed by retail investors.
-This finding reveals the profound impact of order clustering and retail investor behavior on random price movements and market efficiency.
+Abstract: Stocks with daily closing prices slightly above round numbers (e.g., $6.1) tend to rise and outperform stocks priced just below round numbers (e.g., $5.9) by 24.6 basis points the following day.
+This pattern is robust to various stock characteristics and is consistently observed over intraday half-hour intervals and in 18 international equity markets.
+I attribute this predictable movement to limit order clustering: stocks priced just above (or below) round numbers receive support (or resistance) from an excessive volume of limit orders clustered at round levels, primarily placed by retail investors.
+Moreover, this order clustering hinders the incorporation of public information into prices during post-earnings announcement periods and contributes to the short-term reversal effect.
+These findings reveal the profound impact of retail investor behavior on price dynamics and overall market efficiency.

-Present: SFS Asia-Pacific 2024 (scheduled), Paris December 2024 (scheduled), Notre Dame Brownbag, Maryland Brownbag
+Present: SFS Cavalcade Asia-Pacific 2024, EUROFIDAI-ESSEC Paris December 2024, Notre Dame Brownbag, Maryland Brownbag

 Work in Progress